mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 In this lab, you will deploy a Azure Function Apps that is triggered by messages in an Event Hub.
 The device data from the messages will be saved to Azure Cosmos DB.
 You will also setup a dead-letter queue for messages that failed to be processed, and Azure Application Insights for monitoring.

-Create a new Pulumi project called `telemetry`:
+Create a new Pulumi project called `telemetry` from your root workshop folder:

 ```bash
 mkdir telemetry